Crime and safety in romania

 There aren’t any meters on the street, you pay directly to the parking attendants at public parking lots (about 1,5-2 lei/hour or 15 lei/day).
 In theory using these parking lots at night is free but there are a sort of fake parking attendants/scammers that stay there at night and charge you even higher rates than during the day.

 Using a car in downtown Bucharest really isn’t a good idea, it would be best to rent the car just when you’re leaving the city.
 If you want to explore the most important touristic attractions of Bucharest in less than 4 hours you can book Bucharest Panoramic Tour.
+There are no problems of safety in romania if you travel by foot.

 Driving is on the right and overtaking on the left.
 Except where indicated otherwise, traffic coming from the right has priority, including vehicles entering at roundabouts.
 Traffic police are everywhere, so always observe the speed limits: unless road signs state otherwise, there are 50 kmph in built-up areas, 90 kmph on main roads and 110kmph on motorways.

 Front seat passenger must wear seat belts.
 Driving when using a mobile phone, except a hands free set, is illegal and there`s a zero alcohol limit.
 Fines are severe.
+Police is serious about safety in romania

 In case of emergency call 112.
 You do not need to use the city code.
 You will be asked which service you require (Police, Ambulance or Firemen).
 Emergency call operators should speak English or French but in our experience they do not always do so.
 At least make sure you know the name of the street you are calling from.
 If you get into trouble with the Police, demand to call your embassy.
 The best Casualty Unit (Emergency Room) in the city is at Spitalul de Urgente, CaleaFloreasca 8, next to Dinamo Stadium.